developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 **The Layout Properties** section of the Button Properties panel refers to the left and top offsets and the width and height of the selected button.
 All measurements are in pixels.

-**If the layout was created using drag-and-drop**, at least key must be selected from the key panel and dropped into the layout before beginning.
+**If the layout was created using drag-and-drop**, at least one key must be selected from the key panel and dropped into the layout before beginning.
 Double-click a key to change its default property settings.

 **If the layout was created using Grid Layout**, double-click on any box in the grid to configure button properties for that box.

 ### Layout Properties (within Button Properties panel)

-**Left -** Layout offset (in pixels) from the left edge of the screen. **Value must fall between the layout's left and right boundries**.
+**Left -** Layout offset (in pixels) from the left edge of the screen. **Value must fall between the layout's left and right boundaries**.

-**Top -** Layout offset (in pixels) from the top edge of the screen. **Value must fall between the layout's upper and lower boundries**.
+**Top -** Layout offset (in pixels) from the top edge of the screen. **Value must fall between the layout's upper and lower boundaries**.

 **Width -** Specifies the width (in pixels) of the selected button. **Value must be less than the layout width (min = 50)**.